51talcol21/long-read-rna-mouse-brownfat/README.md

 ***

+# Intrepretation

+In this project, I analyzed RNA sequencing data from mouse brown fat tissue to identify and quantify isoforms — different versions of RNA transcripts produced from the same gene.
+Crucially, I discovered a large number of novel isoforms, meaning RNA transcripts that were not previously annotated in existing gene databases.

+These novel isoforms could represent alternative ways cells regulate gene expression and protein production in brown fat, a tissue crucial for energy metabolism and heat generation.
+Understanding these new isoforms helps expand our knowledge of how genes function in this tissue and might reveal new biological mechanisms related to metabolism, obesity, or thermogenesis.

+By identifying and quantifying these transcript variants, this work lays the groundwork for future studies to investigate their biological roles and potential as targets for metabolic disease treatments.
+Overall, this project demonstrates how long-read RNA sequencing combined with advanced analysis tools like FLAIR can uncover previously hidden complexity in gene expression.

+***

 # Limitations

 I only used one sample and did not compare to publicly available RefSeq/GENCODE or any white papers, this was more of a tech demo.